 What kind of carbonium ion structure will be formed depends upon the nature of the medium and the stability of the ion.
 Carbonium ions exist temporarily because they can easily react with the solvent that acts as a medium or with any other negatively charged particle.
 This property creates a situation where only indirect methods can be applied for research.

-The kinetic method involves measuring the rate of reaction, another method involves studying the end product of the chemical reaction of the carbonium ion, yet another method involves looking at the arrangement of atoms in the molecules.
+The kinetic method involves measuring the rate of reaction, another method involves studying the end product of the chemical reaction of the carbonium ion, and another method involves looking at the arrangement of atoms in the molecules.
 Finally, radioactive isotopes can be used for the identification of particular atoms.

-Stability With Solvents
+Stability with Solvents

 Stable carbonium ions can exist with solvents that do not react much with carbocations.
 For instance, hydrogen fluoride and fluorosulfuric acid along with antimony pentafluoride and sulfur dioxide are solvents in which the life of carbonium ions is prolonged enough to allow direct study.